lopeez-D/hello-world/README.md

 # hello-world
-For praacticing the Github flow
+For practicing the Github flow